thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	05:31:25 PM 09 08 --> some error with following having username angelinajolie143
 -	05:08:16 PM 09 08 --> total users followed from angelinajolie143 - 75
 -	04:48:57 PM 09 08 --> posted with username priyanka.chopra143
 -	04:48:33 PM 09 08 --> some error with posting having username tamannaah.143